 JAST has a policy for determining the amount and calculation method of remuneration, etc. for directors (and other officers).
-JAST has adopted a performance-based remuneration system.
-Remuneration, etc. is determined based on the evaluation of individual directors (and other officers) by the President, in accordance with a remuneration table based on position and performance evaluation rank of directors (and other officers), which was designed to avoid excessive discrepancies with the level of employee wages.
+Remuneration, etc. is determined for individual executive positions by taking into consideration the salaries of employees, remuneration of directors and other officers at other companies, and JAST's results of operations.

-The proposal for remuneration, etc. for JAST's directors (and other officers) was approved at the General Meeting of Shareholders on June 20, 2008.
-At the meeting, shareholders approved total annual remuneration for Directors of up to 300,000 thousand yen (excluding the portion of employee salaries for Directors concurrently serving as employees) and total annual remuneration for Audit & Supervisory Board members of up to 60,000 thousand yen.
+The proposal for remuneration, etc. for JAST's directors (and other officers) was approved at the General Meeting of Shareholders on June 25, 2024.
+At the meeting, shareholders approved total annual remuneration for directors (excluding directors who are Audit & Supervisory Committee members) of up to 300,000 thousand yen (including up to 30,000 thousand yen for external directors, but excluding the portion of employee salaries for directors concurrently serving as employees) and total annual remuneration for directors who are Audit & Supervisory Committee members of up to 60,000 thousand yen.